brandonyph/Text-Mining-With-R/README.md

 1. Set up the path for both positive and negative folder
 2. Set up all keywords
-3. Create a Word Count matrix of correct dimensions
+3. Create a word count matrix of correct dimensions
 4. Loop through all pdf files and count the keywords of each files one by one
 5. Export the word Count as data frame